 DR Represented in Studies

-In probabilistic studies, DR is modeled with its Qualified Capacity ratings and assumed forced outage rate.
+In probabilistic studies, DCR is modeled with its Summer CSO ratings and assumed forced outage rate.
 The amount modeled depends on study assumptions and scenarios.
-In deterministic studies, DR is modeled based on its Qualified Capacity ratings.
+In deterministic studies, DCR is modeled based on its Summer CSO ratings.
 The amount modeled depends on study assumptions and scenarios.

 The EE forecast is used based on the most recent CELT forecast.

-Demand Response Modeling
+Demand Resource Modeling

 DR is modeled explicitly in the base cases.
-This approach involves having independent negative loads at each load bus and will model an Active DR, passive DR, and forecasted EE component separately while maintaining constant power factor of the load at a particular bus.
-These negative loads will be discretely proportionate to the load at the bus with Passive DR and forecasted EE being based on a Load Zone and Active DR being based on a Dispatch Zone.
+This approach involves having independent negative loads at each load bus and will model an ADCR and either passive DCR or forecasted EE components separately while maintaining a constant power factor of the load at a particular bus.
+These negative loads will be discretely proportionate to the load at the bus with passive DCR and forecasted EE being based on a Load Zone and ADCR being based on a Dispatch Zone.

-DR that are explicitly modeled in the base case as a generator will be denoted as being either a passive Demand Resource, a real-time Demand Resource, or a real-time emergency generator by the following convention.
-The generator associated with a Passive Demand Resource will have a machine ID of “P*” in the base case, the generator associated with a Real-Time Demand Resource will have a machine ID of “A*” in the base case, and the generator associated with a Real-Time Emergency Generator will have a machine ID of “E*” in the base case.
+DR that are explicitly modeled in the base case as a generator will be denoted as being either a passive DCR resource or an ADCR by the following convention.
+The generator associated with a passive DCR will have a machine ID of “P*” in the base case and the generator associated with an ADCR will have a machine ID of “A*” in the base case.
 The “*” will be replaced with a numerical identifier when modeled in the base case.

+See Appendix J – Load Modeling Guide for ISO New England Network Model of the Technical Guide for a detailed explanation of the modeling of demand resources in the base cases.

-DR Performance De-rate Factor in System Planning Analyses
+DR Availability in System Planning Analyses

-Passive DR are assumed to perform at 100% since passive DR consist of a significant portion of energy efficiency, which is considered always “in-service”.
-In addition to EE, there is also base loaded DG in the Passive DR grouping, such as Combined Heat and Power (CHP), which also performs at many more hours than the peak hours.
+Passive DCR is assumed to perform at 100% since passive DCR consist of a significant portion of Energy Efficiency, which is considered always “in-service”.
+In addition to EE, there is also base loaded DG in the passive DCR grouping, such as combined heat and power (CHP), which also performs at many more hours than the peak hours.
 This value will not be altered each year, but will be held constant until sufficient operating data suggests that another value is warranted.
-This assumption of performance will be held for the passive DR that has cleared the FCM and for the forecasted EE.
+This availability will be held for the passive DCR that has cleared the FCM and for the forecasted EE.

-The active DR performance assumption must be split into two categories based on the type of system assessment being performed.
+The ADCR availability must be split into multiple categories based on the type of system assessment being performed.

-Short-range Assessments:
+Short-Range Assessments:

-In such short-range assessments, the performance assumption for the active DR will be based on the most recently available localized data but may be adjusted as needed to reflect known external factors not reflected in performance audits.
+In such short-range assessments, the availability for the ADCR will be based on the most recently available localized data but may be adjusted as needed to reflect known external factors not reflected in performance audits.
 Such factors may include but are not limited to asset performance relative to resource CSO and reported maximum interruptible capacity.

 Long-Range Assessments:

-In such long-range assessments, active DR should be included based on the New England average, with all areas of New England using the same performance factor assumption but may be adjusted as needed to reflect known external factors not reflected in performance audits.
+In such long-range assessments, ADCR should be included based on the New England average, with all areas of New England using the same availability but may be adjusted as needed to reflect known external factors not reflected in performance audits.

 This value will be set at 75% which is based on historical performance of similar resources.
 This value will not be altered each year, but will be held constant until sufficient operating data suggests that another value is warranted.

+Resource Adequacy Assessments:

+The ADCR has an assumed forced outage rate based on the historical performance (during both activations and performance audits) of DCR with CSOs over the previous five CCPs.